ChrisCherng/to-do-list/README.md

 ## Features

-The application starts by asking the user which function to use.
+The application starts by asking the user which function of the application they would like to use.
 The following flowchart shows the options that the user can select, as well as a summary of the functionality.
-This flowchart was created at the planning stage to assist with the coding.
+This flowchart was created at the planning stage to assist with the build.

 ![Flowchart of options for the to-do application](/assets/images/planningflow.png)

 When selecting a function, the application will validate that the responses are suitable.
 If not, an error message will display, and the question will be asked again.
-As part of this, when selecting a function, the user may use any combination of upper or lower cases - this will ensure the user does not have to use the exact case when typing their response for ease of use.
+As part of this, when selecting a function, the user may use any combination of upper or lower cases for their inputs - this will ensure the user does not have to use the exact case when typing their response, providing ease of use.

 ### Add a New Task